JeffreyBenjaminBrown/hode/docs/hash/the-hash-language.md

 The first query doesn't make sense.
 It will look for arity-3 expressions of the form
-"/it #breathes CO2 #eats bugs", and return the `/it`.
+`/it #breathes CO2 #eats bugs`, and return the `/it`.

 The second query is reasonable.
-It will first find every expression X for which "X breathes CO2", and then find the subset of those X-values for which "X eats bugs", and return a set of expressions of the form "X eats bugs".
+It will first find every expression X for which `X breathes CO2`, and then find the subset of those X-values for which `X eats bugs`, and return a set of expressions of the form `X eats bugs`.
-For instance, it might return "the venus flytrap #eats bugs".
+For instance, it might return `the venus flytrap #eats bugs`.

 (You can actually include more than one `/it` in an `/eval` statement.
-For instance, "/eval /it #married /it" would return every married person, regardless of whether they are listed first or second in the marriage relationship.)
+For instance, `/eval /it #married /it` would return every married person, regardless of whether they are listed first or second in the marriage relationship.)